Tit4ns0ul/AzureAllTheThings/Azure Resource Group/ps1-azure-resource-group.md

 ## **Azure Group Commands**

 Azure Resource Groups are containers that hold related Azure resources.
-Here are the primary Azure CLI commands for managing resource groups:
+Here are the primary PowerShell commands for managing resource groups:

 - **Creating a Resource Group**